 As only 29% of children with diarrhoea in Nigeria are seen by a health practitioner (NPC & ICF 2014), preventive measures, especially HWT and safe storage, must be championed as feasible ways of combating the heavy diarrhoea burden.
 This is important for ensuring that Nigeria makes progress towards achieving the third and sixth Sustainable Development Goals.

 Moringa oleifera, a plant of the Moringaceae family, collectively known as the ‘horseradish’ or ‘drumstick’ plant tree, has a ubiquitous geographical distribution in Nigeria, and is adaptable to the varying growing conditions throughout the country (Popoola & Obembe 2013).
 Its leaves, root, bark and seeds are used for various purposes including food, medicine, firewood, fencing purposes and as a coagulant in Nigeria (Popoola & Obembe 2013; Stevens et al. 2013).
 Its seeds have been identified from historic use (Folkard et al. 1999; Schneemann 2011) and through extensive research, as a viable low-cost, less labour-intensive and environment-friendly alternative to the popular HWT methods (Shan et al. 2016).
-M. oleifera possesses flocculent properties and thus coagulates and sediments particulate impurities present in water; it has antibacterial properties and is active against coliform bacteria, Shigella, Cryptosporidium parvum, etc.; and is showed to remove some heavy metals from water (Madsen et al. 1987; Olsen 1987; Petersen et al. 2016; Shan et al. 2016).
+M. oleifera possesses flocculent properties and thus coagulates and sediments particulate impurities present in water; it has antibacterial properties and is active against coliform bacteria, Shigella, Cryptosporidium parvum, etc.; and is shown to remove some heavy metals from water (Madsen et al. 1987; Olsen 1987; Petersen et al. 2016; Shan et al. 2016).
 M. oleifera is highly effective in the treatment of turbid water and is considered non-toxic as it neither significantly affects the pH nor the ionic content of the treated water (Ndabigengesere et al. 1995) while ensuring the water satisfies WHO guidelines for drinking water (Nkurunziza et al. 2009).
 The conventional recommended dose is one seed per litre for slightly contaminated water and two seeds per litre for heavily contaminated water (Mall & Tripathi 2017).
 Despite this increasing body of knowledge attesting to the efficacy and potential benefits of using M. oleifera for point-of-use water purification, empirical documentation of its use for HWT and diarrhoea prevention is scarce in Nigeria.

 Community members' knowledge of the link between unsafe water and diarrhoea.

-Home-based water purification methods (including natural methods) practised in Niger state.
+Home-based water purification methods (including natural methods) practised in Niger State.

-Perceptions of local uses of M. oleifera plant in Niger state.
+Perceptions of local uses of M. oleifera plant in Niger State.

-Understanding, opinions and attitudes of community members, health implementers and policy makers on the use of M. oleifera seeds for water purification and diarrhoea prevention in Niger state.
+Understanding, opinions and attitudes of community members, health implementers and policy makers on the use of M. oleifera seeds for water purification and diarrhoea prevention in Niger State.

 To elicit data-rich information about local knowledge, perceptions, and attitudes of a range of stakeholders regarding the use of M. oleifera for HWT, we adopted a qualitative design for the study.
 The aim of the study was to ask ‘what’ and ‘why’ questions, which are often best answered through qualitative methods (Creswell 2007).
 This cross-sectional exploratory research thus focused on an unexplored aspect of previous research, i.e. people's perceptions and practices of the use of M. oleifera seeds for home-based water purification.

-The study was conducted in Niger state, north-central Nigeria (10.2155°N, 5.3940°E), where the majority of the population reside in rural areas with difficult terrains that limit access to basic amenities and health services.
+The study was conducted in Niger State, north-central Nigeria (10.2155°N, 5.3940°E), where the majority of the population reside in rural areas with difficult terrains that limit access to basic amenities and health services.
 The project was hosted by the Niger State Primary Healthcare Development Agency (NSPHCDA) which runs a CIDA (Canadian International Development Agency)-funded intervention in collaboration with UNICEF.
 This intervention, known as the Hard-To-Reach (HTR) Programme, aimed at increasing access to Maternal, Neonatal and Child Health (MNCH) services for 850 HTR communities in rural areas.
 The HTR communities formed the pool from which we selected two study communities.
 All HTR communities met the study criteria of being rural or semi-rural communities with high diarrhoea burden as evidenced by uptake of diarrhoea treatment from the HTR teams and limited access to basic amenities such as improved water supply and health services.

 Two study-communities that were 50–70 km from Minna, the state capital, were selected: